 In early December 2018, four male Komodo dragons hatched, bringing the zoo’s population to nine.
 Denver Zoo received its first Komodo dragon in 1994 and since then has successfully hatched four clutches, the only zoo in North America to have that many successful hatches.
 The animals can grow up to 10 feet long and weigh 175 pounds.

 Winifred, a lesser kudu, is the most recent arrival.
 Born on Feb.
 5, 2019, he joined the herd in the Central Ranges habitat.
 Kudu are near-threatened in the wild and can be found in the grassy, semi-arid areas of northeastern Africa.

 "Denver Zoo is not only committed to helping wild babies here thrive but also around the world in their natural habitats.
 In fact, we commit over $2.2 million each year in people and resources to help protect wild animals and wild places," says Marie Revenew, vice president of external relations.
 "Come visit Denver Zoo and see amazing animals while helping to protect wildlife around the globe."

-The zoo is open every day and is home to more than 4,000 animals, from Asian elephants to Komodo dragons.
+The zoo is open every day and is home to more than 4,000 animals, from Asian elephants to Amur leopards.

 He was the second newborn (along with Cape buffalo, Poncho) at Denver Zoo on Labor Day weekend.